-- 2.1.4.5 Within the HUSP Urban Area, the minimum overall development density shall be in accordance with the approved Secondary Plans. - 2.1.4.6 Within the Sustainable Halton Plan Urban Area, the minimum development density, as determined through a Secondary Planning Process, shall contribute toward achieving the overall development density target in Section 2.1.4.4. - 2.1.4.7 Within the Urban Growth Centre as identified on Schedule H, a minimum development density of 200 persons and jobs combined per gross hectare is to be achieved by 2031 or earlier subject to the availability of appropriate infrastructure. - 2.1.4.8 Within the Major Transit Station Area, additional height and density beyond the target for the Urban Growth Centre is encouraged. - 2.1.4.9 Within the Urban Area, balanced growth between designated greenfield areas and on lands within the built boundary is encouraged.
+- 2.1.4.3 Between the years of 2015 and 2031, a minimum of 5,300 new housing units are to be added within the built boundary shown on Schedule K to this Plan. - 2.1.4.4 Within the designated greenfield area, a minimum overall development density target of 58 residents and jobs combined per gross hectare is required to be achieved. - 2.1.4.5 Within the HUSP Urban Area, the minimum overall development density shall be in accordance with the approved Secondary Plans. - 2.1.4.6 Within the Sustainable Halton Plan Urban Area, the minimum development density, as determined through a Secondary Planning Process, shall contribute towards achieving the overall development density target in Section 2.1.4.4. - 2.1.4.7 Within the Urban Growth Centre,/Major Transit Station Area, a minimum development density of 200 persons and jobs combined per gross hectare, consistent with the general target proportion identified through the Regional Official Plan, is to be achieved by 2031, or earlier subject to the availability of appropriate infrastructure.
+Over the long-term, the Town shall plan to achieve the general target for an overall proportion of 80% residents and 20% jobs in the Urban Growth Centre/Major Transit Station Area. - 2.1.4.8 The minimum block level densities required to achieve the gross development density target within the Urban Growth Centre/Major Transit Station Area are shown on Schedule C.7.C.CBD.
+Additional density beyond the minimum requirement is encouraged subject to the maximum building heights and densities shown on Schedule C.7.A.CBD - 2.1.4.9 Within the Urban Area, balanced growth between designated greenfield areas and on lands within the built boundary is encouraged.